Frequently asked questions

 More information about financial support is available on the Student Financial Assistance website.

-Given student demand for Toronto Metropolitan University programs, we are on track to meet domestic enrolment targets for Fall 2024.
-It is important to note that Toronto Metropolitan University is unable to increase domestic enrolment because the government has capped the number of funded spaces.
+Given student demand for Toronto Metropolitan University programs, we are on track to meet domestic enrolment targets for Fall 2025.
+It is important to note that Toronto Metropolitan University is unable to significantly increase domestic enrolment because the provincial government has capped the number of funded spaces.

-The federal government’s recently announced cap on international student visas and delays with visa approvals present some challenges with international enrolment planning.
+The federal government’s cap on international student visa applications presents significant challenges with international enrolment planning.
 Our current level of international enrolment is low relative to other Ontario universities, and increasing this is an important objective.

 The G. Raymond Chang School of Continuing Education offers a combination of degree-credit and certificate-credit courses.
 Degree credit enrolment is counted as part of our enrolment that is funded by the government, which is capped at the overall university level.
 Other Chang School enrolments that are not degree-credit are not subject to limits and we will work to increase enrolment in these courses.